yo252yo/rensdemons/man.md

 ### Bricking

-You can also prevent the suffering of the characters by **stoppping** the game engine and making sure the game is not able to run anymore.
+You can also prevent the suffering of the characters by **stopping** the game engine and making sure the game is not able to run anymore.
 This solution is more **permanent**.
 The game won't be able to run, and therefore won't create any more suffering children.
 You can do that with the command:

 `DISK.corrupt();`